 In both Flagstaff and Tucson, you can find car rental companies and you could drive to Phoenix.
 It takes less than two hours to get from the Amtrak station in Tucson to downtown Phoenix by car.

-When do Amtrak Trains Stop in Arizona?
+Amtrak Stop in Arizona

 Chances are you will be traveling on either the Southwest Chief (Winslow, Flagstaff, Williams Kingman), the Sunset Limited (Benson, Tucson, Maricopa, Yuma) or the Texas Eagle (Benson, Tucson, Maricopa, Yuma).

 It varies, but check in advance.
-Most of them have no food, no restrooms and no ticket counter.
+Most of them have no food, no restrooms, and no ticket counter.
 You’ll need to take care of those things before you leave the train station.
 There may not even be shade in the summer!

 How to Contact Amtrak

 Call Amtrak: 1-800-USA-RAIL (1-800-872-7245)

 Some people would rather travel by train than by airplane.
 In Europe, for example, train travel is more common than in the U.S. Service there is extensive and distances are often not prohibitive.
 It might be more relaxing and scenic to take the train.
 In the U.S. there are benefits and detriments to train travel.
 Here are some things to consider before you buy your train ticket.

 - You can bring more luggage without an extra charge than you can on airlines.